Tigres UANL (women): First title and continuous success

-Although the Clausura 2020 tournament was canceled by the league due to the COVID-19 pandemic, Tigres Femenil successful run continued in the Guard1anes 2020 and Guard1anes 2021 tournaments in which Tigres was able to win both tournaments back to back after defeating Monterrey and Guadalajara respectively.
+Although the Clausura 2020 tournament was canceled by the league due to the COVID-19 pandemic, Tigres Femenil's successful run continued in the Guard1anes 2020 and Guard1anes 2021 tournaments in which Tigres was able to win both tournaments back to back after defeating Monterrey and Guadalajara, respectively.
 By doing this, Tigres Femenil became the first team in the league to be able to win back-to back league titles.
 By winning the titles of the Guard1anes 2020 and Guard1anes 2021 tournaments, Tigres also automatically won the first edition of the Campeón de Campeonas of the Liga MX Femenil.

 In the Apertura 2021, Tigres once again reach the league final for the seventh consecutive time.
 In the final, Tigres was defeated for the second time by Monterrey by losing (1–3) on penalties after 2–2 draw on aggregate.

-In the Clausura 2022, Tigres was eliminated in the semi-finals of the playoffs by C.D.
-Guadalajara, ending a run of seven consecutive league finals.
+In the Clausura 2022, Tigres was eliminated in the semi-finals of the playoffs by Guadalajara, ending a run of seven consecutive league finals.

 A few weeks following Tigres elimination in the playoffs of the Clausura 2022, the club decided to sack manager Roberto Medina on June 2, 2022, after more than three years at the role.
 During Medina's tenure the team obtained 3 titles and reach 4 league finals.
 Former Canadian international player Carmelina Moscato was appointed as manager of the team on June 9, 2022.
 After winning the 2022–23 Apertura with Tigres and finishing in the semi-finals of the Clausura Liguilla, Moscato resigned from Tigres.

+Milagros Martínez succeeded Moscato as manager, and she led Tigres to the Apertura 2023 title and the 2024 Campeón de Campeonas.
+However, in the Apertura 2024 final against Monterrey, Tigres collapsed in the 2nd leg after being up 3-0 on aggregate going in to the 2nd half of the game, losing the final on penalties.
+Martínez was ultimately fired following this result.

+Pedro Martínez Losa was named as new manager December 20, 2024.
+In his first season, Tigres failed to make it to the semifinals of the Clausura 2025, but did advance to the final of the inaugural Concacaf W Champions Cup.
+In the final, Tigres fell short to NWSL side Gotham FC despite playing the match at home in Monterrey, Nuevo León.

+Following a busy transfer window that included the arrivals of Diana Ordoñez and María Sánchez (2nd stint), as well as the world-record transfer of star forward Lizbeth Ovalle to NWSL's Orlando Pride for over MXN$1 million, Tigres won the Apertura 2025 title after defeating América in the final 4-3 on aggregate, despite going down 3 goals in the first half of the first leg.